MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-permissions.md

 5. Upgrade your [!INCLUDE [prod_short](../developer/includes/prod_short.md)] to version 18.

     > [!IMPORTANT]
-    > If you have a multitenant deployment, make sure the application database is writeable.
+    > If you have a multitenant deployment, make sure the tenants are allowed to write to application database.

 6. If not already done during upgrade, set the `UsePermissionSetsFromExtensions` parameter of [!INCLUDE [server](../developer/includes/server.md)] instance (version 18) to `false`.